mateusloubach/docs/documentation/docs/index.md

-    update commit #15 - now am going to try to apply git tag. update commit #16 - trying new logic. - worked. updated verson with git tag update commit #17 - see if new version applied normal commits. broke.
+    update commit #15 - now am going to try to apply git tag. update commit #16 - trying new logic. - worked. updated verson with git tag update commit #17 - see if new version applied normal commits. broke. update commit #18 - try git tag to see if it works. git tag works. update commit #19 - final test after git tag.